mihaicr/AngularJS-ResponsiveCalendar/README.md

 If you want to only use it in Ionic framework, please check https://github.com/twinssbc/Ionic-Calendar for the Ionic specific version

 # Demo
-http://twinssbc.github.io/AngularJS-ResponsiveCalendar/demo/
+See a demo of the original code below: http://twinssbc.github.io/AngularJS-ResponsiveCalendar/demo/

 # Usage